Hasanth-kumar/hrms-leave-portal-updated-version/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## Support

+For support and questions:
+1. Check the documentation in the `docs` folder
+2. Open an issue in the GitHub repository
+3. Contact the development team

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-For support and questions, please open an issue in the GitHub repository.

 ---

-**Note**: This is a development version.
-For production deployment, ensure proper security configurations, environment variables, and database setup.
+**Note**: For production deployment, ensure proper security configurations, environment variables, and database setup.